OSGConnect/connectbook/registration-and-login.md

 The Open Science Grid governs access to grid resources through an accounting framework that assigns each user's *jobs* to an *accounting group* or *project*.
-As a new user of the OSG, therefore, one of the first things to iron out is what project or projects best describe your work.
+As a new user of the OSG, one of the first things to iron out is what project or projects best describe your work.
 This is more a matter of accountability than of entitlement: it concerns how organizations report to their sponsors and funding agencies on the utilization of resources placed under their administration.

-To assist in this, OSG Connect uses a group management tool that places users — individual human identities — into one or more groups with names such as *osg.RDCEP* or *osg.Extenci*.
+To assist in this, OSG Connect uses a group management tool that places users into one or more groups with names such as *osg.RDCEP* or *osg.Extenci*.
 The *osg* portion of this name differentiates our groups from those of other organizations in the same group management facility.
 The latter portion identifies the specific project, each with a Principal Investigator or other administrator, that oversees access to resources.
 Within our web tools, these names are often in mixed case, though you may see them uppercased in some reporting/accounting software.

 The first step in registration is to create a user account and *bind* it to other identity information.
 After that you will enroll in a project group.

 Once you've enrolled in a group, you'll have the requisite rights to log in to the submit node for the OSG Connect job scheduler, or to transfer data in and